iovation/flockd/README.md

 ============

 flockd provides a simple file system-based key/value database that uses file locking for concurrency safety.
-Keys correpond to files, values to their contents, and tables to directories.
+Keys correspond to files, values to their contents, and tables to directories.
+Files are share-locked on read (Get) and exclusive-locked on write (Set and Delete).

 Inspirations
 ------------